FelixBoegge/coding-assessment/README.md

 ## Tests
 You can run the project as JUnit Test
-Two tests will test the Reader class
+2 tests will test the Reader class

-- if ´Reader.getAllTrades()´ returns a list of trade objects
+- if `Reader.getAllTrades()` returns a list of trade objects
-- if ´Reader.getAllTrades()´ returns a list of 104,465 elements
+- if `Reader.getAllTrades()` returns a list of 104,465 elements

 8 tests will test the AggregateCalculator class

-- if ´AggregateCalculator.getAllTickers()´ returns 4 tickers
+- if `AggregateCalculator.getAllTickers()` returns 4 tickers
-- if ´AggregateCalculator.getAllTickers()´ returns the right tickers
+- if `AggregateCalculator.getAllTickers()` returns the right tickers
-- if ´AggregateCalculator.getAllDates()´ returns 7 dates
+- if `AggregateCalculator.getAllDates()` returns 7 dates
-- if ´AggregateCalculator.getAllDates()´ returns the right dates
+- if `AggregateCalculator.getAllDates()` returns the right dates
-- if ´AggregateCalculator.getAggregateValue("openPrice")´ returns right value
+- if `AggregateCalculator.getAggregateValue("openPrice")` returns right value
-- if ´AggregateCalculator.getAggregateValue("closePrice")´ returns right value
+- if `AggregateCalculator.getAggregateValue("closePrice")` returns right value
-- if ´AggregateCalculator.getAggregateValueIndex("openPrice")´ returns right value
+- if `AggregateCalculator.getAggregateValueIndex("openPrice")` returns right value
-- if ´AggregateCalculator.getAggregateValueIndex("openPrice")´ returns right value
+- if `AggregateCalculator.getAggregateValueIndex("openPrice")` returns right value